-When using the Hadoop File Input step with the Adaptive Execution Layer, the following factor affects performance and results:
+When using the Hadoop File Input step with the Adaptive Execution Layer (AEL), the following factors affect performance and results:

 - Spark processes null values differently than the Pentaho engine.
 You will need to adjust your transformation to successfully process null values according to Spark's processing rules.